TA-PP/TA-PP/README.md

  <br/>
 ### 🐂 Introduction

- As a civil & software engineering student interested in application and game development, my main focus has been becoming proficient in the Android.
+ As a civil & software engineering student interested in application development, my main focus has been becoming proficient in the Android.

 ### ⛷️ Skills